 - 10 fresh basil leaves chopped

-- 1 tablespoon pure monk fruit sweetener you can substitute honey or the sweetener of your choice
+- 2 tablespoons sugar you can substitute honey or the sweetener of your choice

 FOR THE COCONUT SHRIMP

-- 1 pound large or extra-large raw shrimp peeled, with tails left on, and deveined
+- 1 pound large or extra-large raw shrimp peeled and deveined with tails left on

 - cooking oil spray